MarcLafon/MarcLafon.github.io/_pages/about.md

     <p>2 rue Conté</p>
     <p>Paris, France</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student in Deep Learning at CNAM in the <a href="https://cedric2-demo.cnam.fr/equipes/vertigo/">Vertigo Team</a> advised by <a href="https://cedric.cnam.fr/~thomen/">Prof. Nicolas Thome</a> and  <a href="https://cedric.cnam.fr/~rambourc/">Clément Rambour</a>.
+I am a PhD student in Deep Learning at Le Cnam in the <a href="https://cedric2-demo.cnam.fr/equipes/vertigo/">Machine Learning team</a>  advised by <a href="https://thome.isir.upmc.fr/">Prof. Nicolas Thome</a> and  <a href="https://cedric.cnam.fr/~rambourc/">Clément Rambour</a>.
+The focus of my PhD is on the efficient adaptation of deep learning foundation models with a particular interest in improving their robustness.
+Lately, I have focused on improving the trade-off between accuracy and robustness for few-shot learning methods, e.g. prompt learning, of vision-language foundation models like CLIP.

 [//]: # ()
 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)